shpml/fundamentals/04_chapter/06_lesson.md

 #### `<aside> </aside>`
   * These elements contain all the secondary content between the `<header>` and `<footer>`.
 They wrap secondary content and supplemental information, like recommended stories or archived links.

-While these elements provide a fundamental structure for your page, but they definitely lack specificity!
+While these elements provide a fundamental structure for your page, they definitely lack specificity!

 ---